Obtaining a licence for eployment abroad

 - a copy of the collective agreement between the foreign employer and the trade union organization (if available) or a copy of a statement signed by the foreign employer stating that such an agreement has not been concluded.

-It should be noted that in order to carry out intermediary business activities related to employment abroad and obtain the respective license the company must have at least one employee with a university degree in law.
+It should be noted that in order to carry out intermediary business activities related to employment abroad and obtain the respective licence the company must have at least one employee with a university degree in law.
 If the company does not have such an employee, it is necessary to enter into a legal services agreement with a third party, e.g. a law firm or a law office.